 * EDIT: Yep, I remembered something else.
 The edges might not seem soft enough for whoopie pies, but the whipped filling softens them up.

 Can't see the video?
 Watch it here!

 There it is!
-My first official Halloweegan post of 2010!
-YAY!
-I can’t believe it’s already here!
-See you guys next Monday! *POOF* (I magically disappeared, by the way)
+My first official Halloweegan post of 2010.
+I can't believe it's already here!
+See you guys next Monday! *POOF* (That was me magically disappearing, by the way.)